globalbiodata/inventory_2022/analysis/README.md

 The final inventory file is supplied as input and the Europe PMC API is queried to determined if the article has a CC license, is open access, has full text available, has text mined term, and has text mined accession numbers.
 Note that all but full text are found by querying the PMIDs found in the final inventory file; for full text, the original query was restricted to return only those as OA and having full text availability for the entire corpus and then those PMIDs were matched against the PMIDs found in the final inventory.

 1 file is output:
-* `text_mining_potential.csv` which is a summary table of article counts (Y (Yes) or N (No)) and percentages
+* `text_mining_potential.csv`: A summary table of article counts (Y (Yes) or N (No)) and percentages

 ## `comparison.R`

 Inputs are retrieved by querying the records available from the re3data.org API and the FAIRsharing API.
 Returns are filtered to life science resources and then compared resources identified in the final inventory.

 n files are output:

 tbd: Venn Diagram?

+## `funders.R`

+The final inventory file is supplied as input and the Europe PMC API is queried to retrieve "agency" metadata from individual articles (note that biodata resources in the inventory have concatenated "grantID" and "agency" values for resources with >1 article).
+This scripts retrieves "agency" for each article, when present, to analyze the supporting funding organizations identified.

+1 file is output:
+* `inventory_funders_2023-01-20.csv`: Deduplicated funder names with total unique article count, total unique biodata resource count, associated article PMIDs (list) and associated biodata resources (list).